autonomys/subspace-docs/docs/develop/auto_sdk/auto-consensus.md

 :::note
 All functions that return a `SubmittableExtrinsic` can be signed and submitted to the blockchain.
 Functions returning `Promise<T>` should be awaited to retrieve the desired data.
 :::

+### Usage Example

+**Task**: To get the wallet balance on a consensus chain

+1. Get the RPC endpoint information for the consensus chain, which is available [here](/docs/develop/intro.md#rpc-endpoints).

+2. Determine which methods are required in order to get the information.

+3. Create a `.js` or `.ts` file and execure the code.

+    ```typescript
+    /// required to get the API for the balance function
+    const { createConnection } = require('./packages/auto-utils')
+    /// required to query the RPC in order to get the balance
+    const { balance } = require('./packages/auto-consensus')

+    async function getApiInstance() {
+        /// make sure to use the correct, up-to-date endpoint
+        const endpoint = 'wss://rpc-0.gemini-3h.subspace.network/ws'
+        const api = await createConnection(endpoint)
+        return api
+    }

+    async function getWalletBalance() {
+        try {
+            // Initialize the API instance using activate
+            const api = await getApiInstance()

+            /// Call the balance function with the API and wallet address.
+Replace the wallet address with your wallet.
+            const walletBalance = await balance(api, 'st7woZs4wA6F9ssvdg3DzZi6v3s9MB7DXE3LS1fzTQA16nJSP')

+            console.log('Wallet Balance:', walletBalance)

+            /// Disconnect when done
+            await api.disconnect()
+        } catch (error) {
+            console.error('Error fetching wallet balance:', error)
+        }
+    }

+    getWalletBalance()

+    ```
+4. Save the file and execute the file by running `node ./test-function.js`